 Thankfully, VIDIZMO and Microsoft work together.
 VIDIZMO works in a similar way and all videos uploaded through VIDIZMO, and will be uploaded in your SharePoint storage or you can opt for Azure storage.
 The costs would be similar, and you’ll have to pay for a VIDIZMO license, which brings in numerous benefits to your organization in terms of its video streaming and management capabilities.

-If you are a Microsoft reseller and would want to introduce VIDIZMO to your customers, you can contact us to engage in joint selling opportunities, helping your customers create a video portal from videos stored on their SharePoint.
+If you are a Microsoft reseller and would want to introduce VIDIZMO to your customers, you can contact us to engage in joint selling opportunities, helping your customers create a video portal or video gallery from videos stored on their SharePoint.

 Microsoft Stream is one video platform.
 Read our detailed guide on 12 different video platforms here.